 In this module students will examine a variety of modern and contemporary films and literary texts from the Portuguese-speaking world, exploring interdisciplinary connections between film, literature, cultural history, social movements, and politics.
-The introduction to the module will provide important contextual information and will familiarize the students with key concepts and debates within Lusophone cultural studies.
-It will be followed by four interrelated sections, each one focusing on the making, contestation, and crossing of particular borders, boundaries, and/or liminal spaces.
-Topics to be covered may include: national and transnational identities; race, class, gender, and mobility in the Lusophone world; migration and cosmopolitanism; environment and ecology.
+The introduction to the module will provide important contextual information and will familiarize the students with key concepts and debates within Luso-Afro-Brazilian studies.
+It will be followed by interrelated sections, each one focusing on the making, contestation, and crossing of particular borders, boundaries, and/or liminal spaces.
+Topics to be covered may include: national and transnational and postnational identities; race, class, gender, and mobility in the Lusophone world; migration and urban cultures; environment and ecology.
 The materials have been chosen to encourage students to reflect critically on the intersections of culture, history, and politics that shape the Portuguese-speaking world, developing the students' understanding of its complex fabric and contemporary cultural production.

 |Scheduled Learning And Teaching Activities||Lecture||24||1:00||24:00||N/A|

 |POR4103||Identidades & Mobilidade no Cinema e na Literatura Luso-Afro-Brasileira Contemporanea - Parte 1|